 This is one of the best couple meditations for intimacy.

-When you ignore your desires or feelings you cause self-harm.
+When you ignore your desires you cause self-harm.
 Buddha may have said, “Desire is the root of all suffering.”
 But that doesn’t mean you should ignore your desire.

 When you ignore a part of yourself you push it down deeper inside.